 About the Program

-Rivier University's Doctorate of Education (Ed.D.) is designed for working professionals.
+Rivier University's Doctor of Education (Ed.D.) is designed for working professionals.
 Most classes meet one Saturday per month or Thursday evenings.
 In the cohort model, students take a prescribed sequence of courses together as a group to form a learning community, and benefit from collaborative learning from other professionals in a variety of fields.

 In addition to the core courses, students take 12 credits of elective courses related to their dissertation topic.
 Electives may be offered in face-to-face, online, or hybrid formats.

 Hybrid courses meet on Rivier's Nashua, NH campus periodically.
-Students and instructors communicate online through Blackboard® or Canvas, our course management systems, in addition to face-to-face meetings.
+Students and instructors communicate online through Canvas, our course management systems, in addition to face-to-face meetings.
 Online courses do not meet on campus.
 Technical support is available 24/7 for Canvas users.